Painting - Beginner & Beyond

 Lemon Street Gallery & ArtSpace 4601 Sheridan Road, Kenosha, Wisconsin 53140

-Whether you are a beginner or an accomplished painter, this is the painting class for you!
-For those of you who don’t know Kathy, she’s a gifted artist, but equally important to her students, she’s a patient, empowering instructor.
-You will learn a lot from her calm, skilled approach!
-Oil painters bring oil paints, no-odor turpentine and Liquin gel medium.
-Acrylic painters bring acrylic paints, acrylic gel medium.
-Everyone bring brushes, pallet knife and a canvas, board or whatever surface you wish to paint on.
+Julie Latayan will help you learn to see with color!
+As you work from a photograph, she will work with you to either learn the basics or enhance the skills you already have acquired in acrylic painting.
+Bring acrylic paints, acrylic gel medium, brushes, pallet knife and a canvas, board or whatever surface you wish to paint on.
 Bring images if you want them for reference.
 Register early, class size is limited to 8 students.